JOSHW-123/full_stack_prep_hw_answers/hw_answers.md

 1. /helpers/create_router.js is responsible for defining the routes of the games resource.

-2.Client is responsible for the app/game logic(frontend) and server is responsible for database/data(backend).
+2. Client is responsible for the app/game logic(frontend) and server is responsible for database/data(backend).

-3.
+3. This connects our client to our MongoDB database, also listening for port connections.

 4.

-5.The process used is a request/response.
+5. The process used is a request/response between the client/server.

 6. The optional second argument is an init object, we are making a post request with a promise and resonse.json.

 7.

-8.We are using the driver to connect the app to the MongoDB database and to interact with data.
+8. We are using the driver to connect the app to the MongoDB database and to interact with data.